 - Relevant: Make sure the goals you set matter to people within your organization and your larger business strategy.
 This will ensure you have an easier time gaining internal support and sponsorship.

 - Timely: Create clear timelines to encourage others – and yourself – to stay accountable.

-Common Sustainability Metrics
+Common Sustainability Metrics for Real Estate

 Using Metrics to Drive Performance

 So what do you actually do with ESG metrics?
 Within your company, you will have huge opportunities to advocate for your own success.

 Gain sponsorship from an executive to get the resources and attention required to reach more ambitious goals.
 Find someone near the top of the corporate “food chain” to elevate your key sustainability initiatives.